12/07/2021

 If your automobile is totaled and you still owe money on loan, your insurer will pay your lender for the car's worth, and you will be responsible for any leftover balance if the check is less than the loan amount.
 When a car is totaled, insurers usually pay the owner the fair market value, also known as the actual cash value or ACV.
 Your automobile's ACV may be greater or lesser than what you owe on your car loan at the time of the accident, depending on a variety of criteria like its age, mileage, signs of wear and tear, and accident history.

-Receive a guaranteed highest price quote for your junk car by filling in the form online.
+Receive a guaranteed highest-priced quote for your junk car from the best junk car buyer by filling out the form online.

 Junkcarsus is a Trusted Totaled Car Buyer